 Yes!
 However, there are restrictions as to who can get legally married in Mallorca.
 Legal residents on the island, those who are registered at one of the local town hall registers (or 'padrón') can get legally married in Mallorca.
 Roman Catholics can also marry here legally, regardless of their residency status.
 All the rest need to get legally married in a registry office in their home country before or after the non-legal ceremony or blessing in Mallorca.

 If you or your partner are Roman Catholic and looking to get married in a Catholic church, then this is permitted even if you're non-residents.
-You will need to start the process early at your local church, where they will help you with the paperwork.
-Some of the documents they need to send to the Spanish diocese are your passport or ID card, birth certificate, a certificate of your and your partner's single, divorced or widower status issued by your home parish, certificate of baptism and confirmation, your local parish church permission to get married abroad, and certificate of having completed the marriage preparation courses.
+You will need to start the process early at your local church, where they will help you with the official paperwork.
+Some of the documents they need to send to the Spanish diocese where you want to hold your ceremony are your passport or ID card, birth certificate, a certificate of your and your partner's single, divorced or widower status issued by your home parish, certificate of baptism and confirmation, your local parish church permission to get married abroad and a certificate of having completed the marriage preparation courses.

 Civil partnerships in Spain are fully legal and recognised around the world, although they are only available for those who have resided in the country for at least two years.
 You will need to register your marriage in the local registry office by presenting your passport or ID card, birth certificate, certificate of residence and a certificate of your and your partner's single, divorced or widower status.
 As of July 2005, same-sex couples can also get legally married in Spain.

-In Palma, civil ceremonies are held at the City Council, also known as Cort and located inside a 17th-century Baroque palace, and in the 14th-century Bellver Castle which overlooks the Bay of Palma.
+These civil weddings can be celebrated in civil registries, legal courts and town halls and must be performed indoors.
+In Palma, civil ceremonies are held at the City Council, also known as Cort, located inside a 17th-century Baroque palace, and in the 14th-century Bellver Castle which overlooks the Bay of Palma.
 There are no civil ceremonies in the city during the months of January, August and December.